go-ego/gse/README.md

 ```
 ## License

-Gwk is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), base on [sego](https://github.com/huichen/sego)
+Gse is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), base on [sego](https://github.com/huichen/sego)